DanielMoreiraPinto/challenge-python-test-project/README.md

-Nearly empty Python3 project with a failing test!
+"Finding the cheapest hotel" Python3 project
 ===

 **Ensure that you have Python 3 installed and that your PIP installation points to it**